carolineBda/angular-toggle/README.md

 angular-toggle
 ================

-Directive to use [Bootstrap switch](http://www.larentis.eu/switch/)  by Matt Lartentis in angularJS
+Directive to use [Bootstrap switch](http://www.larentis.eu/switch/) by Matt Lartentis in angularJS.
+Allow you to add a toggle switch to your page.

 ##Installation
 coming soon